azar-g/forkify-application/README.md

 # forkify-application
-a recipe getting and loading application
+a recipe for various meals getting and loading application